irfanbaigse/ibaig.com/content/about.md

 ### Bio

 I am from Bangalore, India 🇮🇳.
 Currently Working in UAE 🇦🇪.
-Having over 10+ years of experience with Java(Spring), PHP(Larvel,Yii2,Symphoney), Javascript(Nodejs).
+Having over 11+ years of experience with Java(Spring Boot), PHP(Larvel,Yii2,Symphoney), Javascript(Nodejs).
 Side projects with flutter.

 I hold a pragmatic approach when it comes to utilizing tools and services, embracing the best from what's at hand.
 My belief centers on maximizing the potential of the resources I have the privilege to engage with.
 Over time, I've acquired substantial expertise across a spectrum of services, tools, and technologies, including: